MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-storage.md

 ---
-title: Example of using the Azure SDK with Azure Storage
+title: Provision and use Azure Storage with the Azure SDK for Python
-description: Example of working with Azure Storage using Python and both the Azure SDK management libraries and Azure SDK client libraries ms.date: 05/06/2020 ms.topic: conceptual
+description: Use the Azure SDK for Python libraries to provision a blob container in an Azure Storage account and then upload a file to that container. ms.date: 05/12/2020 ms.topic: conceptual
 ---